Robert Grosseteste: Bishop of Lincoln

 In February 1235, Hugh of Wells died, and the canons of Lincoln cathedral met to elect his successor.
 They soon were at a deadlock and could not reach a majority.
 Fearing that the election would be taken out of their hands, they settled on a compromise candidate, Grosseteste.
 He was consecrated in June of that same year at Reading.
 He instituted an innovative programme of visitation, a procedure normally reserved for the inspection of monasteries.
 Grosseteste expanded it to include all the deaneries in each archdeaconry of his vast diocese.
 The scheme brought him into conflict with more than one privileged corporation, in particular with his own chapter, who disputed his claim to exercise the right of visitation over their community.
 The dispute raged hotly from 1239 to 1245, with the chapter launching an appeal to the papacy.
-In 1245, while attending the First Council of Lyon, the papal court ruled in favour of Grosseteste.
+In 1245, whilst attending the First Council of Lyon, the papal court ruled in favour of Grosseteste.
 Dean William de Thornaco is recorded as being suspended by Bishop Grosseteste in 1239, together with precentor and subdean in relation to the aforementioned matter.

 In ecclesiastical politics the bishop belonged to the school of Thomas Becket.
 His zeal for reform led him to advance, on behalf of the courts, Christian claims which it was impossible that the secular power should admit.
 He twice incurred a rebuke from Henry III upon this subject although it was left for Edward I to settle the question of principle in favour of the state.
 The devotion of Grosseteste to the hierarchical theories of his age is attested by his correspondence with his chapter and the king.
 Against the former he upheld the prerogative of the bishops; against the latter he asserted that it was impossible for a bishop to disregard the commands of the Holy See.
 Where the liberties of the national church came into conflict with the assertions of Rome he stood by his own countrymen.

 Thus in 1238 he demanded that the King should release certain Oxford scholars who had assaulted the legate Otto Candidus.
 But at least up to the year 1247 he submitted patiently to papal encroachments, contenting himself with the protection (by a special papal privilege) of his own diocese from alien clerks.
 Of royal exactions he was more impatient; and, after the retirement of Archbishop (Saint) Edmund, constituted himself the spokesman of the clerical estate in the Great Council.

 In 1244 he sat on a committee which was empanelled to consider a demand for a subsidy.
 The committee rejected the demand, and Grosseteste foiled an attempt on the king's part to separate the clergy from the baronage.
 "It is written", the bishop said, "that united we stand and divided we fall."